 What’s new this time around are the tempura patron peppers £3.50, which they’ve subbed out for the broccoli.
 Seemingly, the same batter is used as is the spiced mayo.
 Needless to say, they were positively revelling to eat.

 What caught me by surprise in the midst of thinking about all the accessible smoked meat, was actually how good they do the stuff that didn’t have a pulse before.
 The wild mushrooms on beef dripping toast £7.50 is a case in point.
-It had so many of the deep savoury notes you can get from meat, and after eating it, I understood why people sub-out meat from shrooms.
+It had so many of the deep savoury notes you can get from meat, and after eating it, I understood why people sub-out meat for shrooms.
 The sour dough, a mighty one at that was sodden in beef dripping and thick silky chestnut coloured gravy.
 Order it and see how good it is for yourself.

 You cannot come here and not order the ox cheek croquettes £4.50.
-You’ll walk away with regret otherwise.
+You’ll walk away with profound regret otherwise.

 Or the crispy pig tails £4.50 for that matter.